Aeronleelucero/AI-tools/README.md

 ---

-# 04-mcp-stdio — Use a local MCP server as a toolset (subprocess)
+# mcp-stdio — Use a local MCP server as a toolset (subprocess)

-(If you feel lost go to the finished section of this at `git checkout 04-mcp-stdio` and run `uv sync --all-groups --all-extras`)

 **Goal:** Create a pure-Python MCP server with useful tools and connect via stdio transport.